-Physical comment.
 For each universal set U, there are several different sets T with the above property.
 For example, if the set T has this property, then, as one can check, for every $u \notin T$, the union $T \cup \{u\}$ also has the same property.
 Therefore, there cannot be a "maximal" set of typical elements.
+(Other examples that there are several different sets T are given in the Appendix.)

-So, to formalize the physicist intuition, we must assume that in addition to the universal set and to the physical equation, we also have a set T of typical elements.
-In short, a proper mathematical description of a physical theory should consists not only of the corresponding equations, but of a pair consisting of these equations and a set T.
+So, a proper mathematical description of a physical theory should consist not only of the corresponding equations but of a pair consisting of these equations and a set T.